Multiple buffering: Page flipping

-In the page-flip method, instead of copying the data, both buffers are capable of being displayed (both are in Video RAM).
+In the page-flip method, instead of copying the data, both buffers are capable of being displayed.
 At any one time, one buffer is actively being displayed by the monitor, while the other, background buffer is being drawn.
 When the background buffer is complete, the roles of the two are switched.
 The page-flip is typically accomplished by modifying a hardware register in the video display controller—the value of a pointer to the beginning of the display data in the video memory.

 The page-flip is much faster than copying the data and can guarantee that tearing will not be seen as long as the pages are switched over during the monitor's vertical blanking interval—the blank period when no video data is being drawn.
 The currently active and visible buffer is called the front buffer, while the background page is called the back buffer.

 Triple buffering

 In computer graphics, triple buffering is similar to double buffering but can provide improved performance.
 In double buffering, the program must wait until the finished drawing is copied or swapped before starting the next drawing.
 This waiting period could be several milliseconds during which neither buffer can be touched.

-In triple buffering the program has two back buffers and can immediately start drawing in the one that is not involved in such copying.
+In triple buffering, the program has two back buffers and can immediately start drawing in the one that is not involved in such copying.
 The third buffer, the front buffer, is read by the graphics card to display the image on the monitor.
 Once the image has been sent to the monitor, the front buffer is flipped with (or copied from) the back buffer holding the most recent complete image.
 Since one of the back buffers is always complete, the graphics card never has to wait for the software to complete.
 Consequently, the software and the graphics card are completely independent and can run at their own pace.
 Finally, the displayed image was started without waiting for synchronization and thus with minimum lag.

 Due to the software algorithm not polling the graphics hardware for monitor refresh events, the algorithm may continuously draw additional frames as fast as the hardware can render them.
 For frames that are completed much faster than interval between refreshes, it is possible to replace a back buffers' frames with newer iterations multiple times before copying.
 This means frames may be written to the back buffer that are never used at all before being overwritten by successive frames.
 Nvidia has implemented this method under the name "Fast Sync".

 An alternative method sometimes referred to as triple buffering is a swap chain three buffers long.
 After the program has drawn both back buffers, it waits until the first one is placed on the screen, before drawing another back buffer (i.e. it is a 3-long first in, first out queue).
 Most Windows games seem to refer to this method when enabling triple buffering.